 Unlike other chowders, this soup recipe isn't thick (unless you want it to be).
 Honestly, it's more of a broth soup, but it doesn't fit into that category either.
 It's an odd veggie stew if you really had to classify it, but since we can thicken it up at will, a chowder is what we shall call it.
 A soup by any other name, am I right?

-With so many different veggies in every bite, you'll be so busy looking at the colorful bowl in front of you to realize that there's no meat.
-Like none- at all.
+With so many different veggies in every bite, you'll be so busy looking at the colorful bowl in front of you to realize that there's no meat, like none- at all.
+This vegetarian soup recipe is great for meatless Mondays!

 For the exact amounts needed, please see the recipe card below.